ainagari/ainagari.github.io/menu/publications.md

 ---

 * **Aina Garí Soler** and Marianna Apidianaki (2020).
-BERT Knows Punta Cana is not just Beautiful, it's Gorgeous: Ranking Scalar Adjectives with Contextualised Representations.
+BERT Knows Punta Cana is not just _beautiful_, it's _gorgeous_: Ranking Scalar Adjectives with Contextualised Representations.
 In _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), Nov 16-20._

 * **Aina Garí Soler** and Marianna Apidianaki (2020).
 [MULTISEM at SemEval-2020 Task 3: Fine-tuning BERT for Lexical Meaning](https://arxiv.org/abs/2007.12432).
 In _Proceedings of the 14th International Workshop on Semantic Evaluation, Dec 12-13, Barcelona, Spain._